olewsaa/amateur-radio/DMR/README.md

 not support writing to the 1701.
 In addition the buttons need to programmed using the official CPE.

+Unfortunately the software only run under windows.
+Both of the CPEs run fine using [wine](https://www.winehq.org/).

-Unfortunately the software only run under windows, so if you run Linux either use Virtual Box (or another virtual machine platform) to run the windows software.
-Using VirtualBox running Win10 and with the correct mapping of the USB devices it works th no issues.
+However, to get access to the USB port with Linux you must either use Virtual Box (or another virtual machine platform) to run the windows software.
+Using VirtualBox running Win10 and with the correct mapping of the USB devices it works with no issues.

 ### Mapping, names and geolocation

 I wrote the code plug from scratch, both to learn how it works and also to have full control.
-There is a high probabilty that I missed something.
+There is a high probability that I missed something.
 However, it works as expected (more or less).

 I have used zones for different regions.
 Then a two letter code for the